 TC46’s Guide To Staying Emotionally Strong In 2021

 The COVID-19 pandemic, wherein many are still in lockdown or self-isolating, affects mental health substantially.
 Though the mental health implications of this unprecedented situation will impact everyone differently, it is vital to create a roadmap of your mental and emotional status.
 Here are some ways you can stay emotionally strong.
 To learn more on how to deal with pandemic blues and bad news, click here.

 1. Stay Connected Digitally

 Allow yourself some quality time to get on video calls with your loved ones.
 For those of you in relationships, connect with your partner and keep the relationship going strong with calls and video calls.
-With work calls, even though audio calls are fine, suggest a day or two in the week where everyone gets ready and enables the video button.
+With work calls, even though audio calls are fine, suggest a day or two in the week when everyone gets ready and enables the video button.

 2. Stick To A Routine

 Follow your dream skincare and haircare routine.
 Create a separate work area if you are working from home.
-Do not give up your daily in-house chores or activities like gardening, meditation, religious tasks.
+Do not give up your daily in-house chores or activities like gardening, meditation, and religious tasks.